Horrible22232/Binary-Classifier/README.md

 |  0.4  |  0.39  |  1  |
 |  0.4  |  0.92  |  0  |

-* In the second case, the classifier gets sequential data as input and should determine wether a negative value is part of the sequence:
+* In the second problem, the classifier gets sequential data as input and should determine wether a negative value is part of the sequence:

 |  x_0  |  x_1  |  x_2  |  x_3  |  label  |
 |---|---|---|---|---|